-The Superintendent must ensure that the district's final decision is delivered to the parent, guardian, or unaccompanied youth in a timely manner.
-The student must remain enrolled and provided with transportation (if requested) until the district makes a final determination and for a minimum of 30 days after the receipt of the determination to give the student's parent or guardian or unaccompanied youth the opportunity to appeal to the Commissioner.
+guardiant, how superintendent entreathant the district of the district of the determination and for a minimum of 30 days after the determination to give the student's parent or guardian or unaccompanied youth the opportunity to appeal to the Commissioner.

-If the parent/guardian or student commences an appeal to the Commissioner within 30 days of the final determination, the homeless child or youth will be permitted to continue to attend the school enrolled in at the time of the appeal and/or receive transportation to that school until the Commissioner renders a decision.
+If the parent/guardian or student commences an appeal to the Commissioner within 30 days of the final determination, the homeless child or youth will be permitted to continue to attend the school they are enrolled in at the time of the appeal and/or receive transportation to that school until the Commissioner renders a decision.